Skip to main content

 This type of program is specifically intended for students your age, so you’ll be mostly among your peers, often in courses specifically selected for your age group.
 (Depending upon the program, your academic courses may also include current undergraduates.)

-Unlike the options listed below, these programs are often residential, so you’ll also get the experience of living in a dorm, participating in other group activities, and socializing with your fellow participants.
-Many colleges across the country offer programs of this type, and some popular options that provide college-level courses for credit are:
+These programs are often residential, or at least give you the option to study on-campus if you’d like, so you’ll also get to experience of living in a dorm, participating in group activities, and socializing with your fellow participants.
+Many colleges across the country offer programs of this type—some popular options that provide college-level courses for credit are:

-Community colleges often have an open enrollment policy, meaning anyone can register for a college-level course without entering a degree program, though there may be age limits and prerequisites or placement tests may be required for certain courses.
+Community colleges often have an open enrollment policy, which means anyone can register for a college-level course without entering a degree program, though there may be age limits and prerequisites or placement tests may be required for certain courses.

-Since these courses are open, your classmates will likely be of a range of different ages and educational levels.
+Since these courses are open to all, your classmates will likely be of a range of different ages and educational levels.
 These classes are simply classes, not cohesive programs, so you won’t have residential or other programming options, but they’ll likely be much more affordable than programs intended just for high school students.

 Courses offered through a college’s Extension School or Continuing Education department also often have open enrollment.
 Some courses may have prerequisites, and some programs have age limits; check the program’s enrollment policies for details.
 These programs are usually designed for working adults, so that’s who your classmates will most likely be.